ollipal/botafar/docs/source/install.md

 orphan: true
 ---

-# Installing Telebotties library
+# Installation

-Telebotties library should work at least on Windows, Mac and Linux (Debian/Ubuntu).
+Telebotties library should work at least on Windows, Mac and Linux (tested on Debian/Ubuntu/Raspberry Pi OS).

-To work with the library you should have [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) version 3.7 or later installed.

 > **NOTE:** every command below starts with a word `python`.
 You might need to replace it with `python3` (Windows WSL/Mac/Linux) or `py` (Windows) depending on your operating system and how you have Python installed.

 ## Checking Python version

+To work with the library you should have [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) version 3.7 or later installed.

 You can check if you have Python installed and it's version with: